Prequel to Fate/stay night.

 Presentation:

 The strongest part of the way Fate/Zero was presented to its audience, is it's sense of purpose.
-Nothing in the anime
+Nothing in the

-Once again I'm going to take the time to say that Fate/Zero is an anime catered to a mature audience so don't expect any
+Once again I'm going to take the time to say that Fate/Zero is an anime catered to a mature audience so don't

 Overall:

-You heard it from me ladies and gentlemen, if there's a show that sets a benchmark for the current generation of anime
+You heard it from me ladies and gentlemen, if there's a show that sets a benchmark for the current generation of

-balanced anime I have seen in a long time.
-Fate/Zero is a show that not only taps into the hidden potential of the Fate
+and overall well balanced anime I have seen in a long time.
+Fate/Zero is a show that not only taps into the hidden

-franchise but also into the potential anime can have overall.
-Along with other benchmark shows like Ghost in the Shell,
+potential of the Fate franchise but also into the potential anime can have overall.
+Along with other benchmark shows

-Cowboy Bebop, and Kara no Kyoukai, Fate/Zero is an example of an anime that can appeal to an adult audience and
+like Ghost in the Shell, Cowboy Bebop, and Kara no Kyoukai, Fate/Zero is an example of an anime that can appeal to an

-completely destroy the childish-adolescent image the medium inspires from many non fans as a whole.
+adult audience and completely destroy the childish-adolescent image the medium inspires from many non fans as a whole.

 Rating: 9